waggle-sensor/wagman/v3/bootloader/README.md

 ## Wagman Firmware Upgrade with Node-controller Power-ON in Boot-loader State:

 To mitigate the above risk, the boot-loader is modified to receive instructions from a working firmware.
 A working firmware can write instructions (option to power ON Node-controller and choice of eMMC or SD card) into the EEPROM which are preserved across soft/hard resets and also power failures.
 These instructions are read by the boot-loader and appropriate actions are performed.
 The new firmware-upgrade process is as follows -
-  1. The working Wagman [firmware](https://github.com/waggle-sensor/wagman/blob/master/v3/Wagman/Record.cpp), on the direction from Node-controller, enables bootloader stage Node-controller power-ON, along with the choice of the appropriate boot-media.
+  1. The Wagman [firmware](../firmware/Record.cpp), on the direction from Node-controller, enables bootloader stage Node-controller power-ON, along with the choice of the appropriate boot-media.
 This is written to location 0x40 in the EEPROM.
   2. The Node-controller initiates the firmware-upgrade using the Auto-reset process (1) ( the Forced-reset (2) is used as the backup process).
   3. The bootloader reads the memory location 0x40 and sets the right relay settings to choose the appropriate boot-media for Node-controller and forces a power ON.
 If the Node-controller is already powered-ON, this process has no effect on it.
 Otherwise, the Node-controller is powered-ON with the required boot-media.
   4. After 5 seconds, the Wagman goes into the standard Arduino-bootloader phase, ready to receive the firmware upgrade over the USB link.